Ncynah/epirus.github.io/docs/tagging.md

 # Address Tagging

-At Web3 Labs we're trying to eliminate all sources of complexity in the blockchain.
+At Web3 Labs, we're trying to eliminate all sources of complexity in the blockchain.
 Hexadecimal contract addresses are one such challenge.
-Now in Epirus, if you have a contract you'd like to give a human readable name, you can simply tag it with an alternate identifier.
+Now in Epirus, if you have a contract you'd like to give a human-readable name, you can simply tag it with an alternate identifier.

 When you're viewing a contract, if you hover over the ellipses (`...`) to the right of the address, you are given the option to add a tag.